cemozturan/intro-to-node-js-course/Readme.txt

 Callback paramaters: "req" above is an instance of a http.ServerRequest (a readable stream) and "res" above is an instance of a http.ServerResponse (a writable stream)

 Support for SSL is provided by a similar but separate module called "https", so you can call https.createServer().

+-- Real-time Interaction with Socket.io --

+Socket.IO provides an sbstraction for various method used to maintain an active connection between a browser and a server.
+It'll use web sockets when they are supported, and transparently fall back to several other techniques when sockets are not available (e.g., due to firewalls or browser limitations).
+In the case of Node.js, Socket.IO provides an interface for performing these socket-based communications on both the server and the browser.

+In Node, we 'll simply use the socket.io module (require('socket.io')).